maximnl/mais/docs/overview.md

 - requires legacy, a continious long history of data, versioning of data,
 - involves integration of keyless data , custom raw files.

 Fully centralized approaches may overshoot the target by trying to integrate different business domains defintions which may contradict each other and differ from the data context.
-This may lead to various bottlenecks such as IT infrustructure occupancy, ICT staff availability, waiting time and costs.
+This may lead to various bottlenecks such as additional data modeling needs, IT infrustructure occupancy, ICT staff availability, waiting time and costs.
 A faster and a more decentralized alternative could be pulling some data directly from data hubs or independent data sources.
 However, such bold decentralized shortcuts become disrupted on a longer run by source data changes, staff rotations, many copies of the same logica and data filters.
-Many practioners advice on decentralized approaches which are designed as a data product - stable, read optimized, reach on metadata, business domain specific.

-# MAIS: a time series data product

-MAIS is a SQL framework for self service ETL and data storage which is optimized for corportate consolidation/reporting data needs.
+While the probability of the disruptions may seem low, the consequences may influence a large amount of reporting users or requiquire a complete rebuild and thus carry significant risks.

-MAIS **major benefits** for reporting applications:
+# MAIS **major benefits** for reporting applications:

 Single agile data source
 :Alignes data, processing and documenation together.
 A time serie or a set of series can be accessed by unique business names.
 This enables search, documentation or any computational operations with well defined series on charts/tables/dashboards.